PerkinsWork/text-generation-webui/docs/Low-VRAM-guide.md

-If you GPU is not large enough to fit a model, try these in the following order:
+If your GPU is not large enough to fit a model, try these in the following order:

 ### Load the model in 8-bit mode